 - Let our dental office know if your child is taking any medication on the day of their visit.

 Post-Operative Instructions for Nitrous Oxide (Children)

 Contact us if your child experiences any unusual symptoms and be sure to follow the instructions below.

 - Numbness: The mouth will feel numb for about 2 to 4 hours, and sometimes longer depending on if local anesthetic was used.
 Make sure you child doesn’t bite, scratch, or injure their tongue, lips, and cheeks.

-- Bleeding: We will control bleeding while your child is still in our office, however there is possibility of slight bleeding at home.
+- Bleeding: We will control bleeding while your child is still in our dental office, however there is possibility of slight bleeding at home.
 Hold gauze against the surgical site with firm pressure until the bleeding has subsided.
-Make sure you change the gauze pad if it becomes soaked and call our office if oozing lasts longer than 2 to 4 hours.
+Make sure you change the gauze pad if it becomes soaked and call our dental office if oozing lasts longer than 2 to 4 hours.

 - Daily activities: Ensure that your child avoid physical activity or exertion of the day of treatment.
 Smoking is never good for any child’s health, but this habit should also be avoided.